Business Analysis Techniques

 At this stage, we can study the client’s major business goals, motivation and scope of the project, learn what stakeholders know about their users, competitors, market situation.

-Additionally, interviews allow to get more detailed information about project aspects: deadlines, milestones, collaboration tools, workflow preferences.
-Moreover, stakeholders can shed the light on the possible project constraints - technological, financial, organizational.
+Additionally, interviews allow getting more detailed information about project aspects: deadlines, milestones, collaboration tools, workflow preferences.
+Moreover, stakeholders can shed light on the possible project constraints - technological, financial, organizational.